 When the Hierophant appears in a reading, it may signify churches, doctrines, orthodoxy, and education in general.
 It may represent conformity or a surrender of responsibility

 If this card is reversed in a reading, consider concepts like unorthodoxy, new ways of viewing problems, and the possible need to form more original ideas.
 It may also mean one is not thinking for oneself and may need to take some time to understand exactly what one feels, regardless of what others say or do.
-One must accept the responsibility of truly finding their own way.
+One must accept the responsibility of truly finding one's own way.

 Trump 6 is the Lovers card and in the past was sometimes referred to as “The Choice” card.
 The card symbolizes an important choice which must be made, sometimes between something respectable but perhaps boring, or something one greatly desires, but might not be in one’s best interest.
 This can be a minor decision, or even something as big and important as a major crisis.
 It can be so encompassing that it refers to one’s entire life and the choices one makes in living that life.
 Again, the context of other cards within a reading can help make the meaning come alive.